luc-github/Repetier-Firmware-4-Davinci/README.md

 ##Installation
 1. With the machine off remove the back panel and short the jumper JP1.
 Some Boards do not have jumper pins exposed but can still be shorted with a conductive wire.
 2. Turn the machine on and wait a few seconds then turn it off again.
 The machine will have been flashed removing the current stock firmware and allowing it to be detected as a normal arduino DUE.
 NOTE: Windows users may need to install drivers to detect the board.
 Consult the Voltivo forums.
-3. Use an arduino IDE supporting arduino DUE, [version 1.5.8+](http://arduino.cc/en/Main/Software#toc3)
+3. Use an arduino IDE supporting arduino DUE, [version 1.5.8+ or 1.6.0](http://arduino.cc/en/Main/Software#toc3)
-4. Update arduino files (variants.cpp and USBcore.cpp) with the ones prensent in src\ArduinoDUE\AdditionalArduinoFiles\1.5.8.
+4. Update arduino files (variants.cpp and USBcore.cpp) with the one(s) present in src\ArduinoDUE\AdditionalArduinoFiles\1.5.8. or in src\ArduinoDUE\AdditionalArduinoFiles\1.6.0 according your IDE version
 NOTE: You do not need to compile arduino from source these files are in the arduino directory structure.
 On Mac you will need to right click on the Arduino.app to Show Package Contents.
 5. Open the project file named repetier.ino located in src\ArduinoDUE\Repetier directory in the arduino IDE.
 6. Modify the DAVINCI define in Configuration.h file to match your targeted Da Vinci.
 See below.
 7. Under the tools menu select the board type as Arduino DUE (Native USB Port) and the proper port you have connected to the printer.
 NOTE: You can usually find this out by looking at the tools -> port menu both before and after plugging in the printer to your computer's USB.